F.L.A.G. Program

 Module 2 explores the core financial metrics you need for antitrust analysis.
 You will learn to interpret key indicators used to evaluate market power and financial health.
 By the conclusion of this module, you will understand what numbers you need to look at.
 And we will give you a short list of metrics, so you can quickly assess the situation by yourself.

-Modules 3 and 4 bridges the gap between financial theory and legal practice by analyzing real-world applications of these metrics by courts and regulators.
-You will examine landmark cases and recent regulatory decisions that demonstrate how financial data influences the outcome of competition trials.
+Modules 3 bridges the gap between financial theory and legal practice by analyzing real mergers and acquisitions.
+You will examine landmark cases that demonstrate how financial data was key to clear or block a merger.
 You will also learn how to turn the information you found into useful arguments for your cases.

 Module 5 examines the critical intersection of financial market dynamics and antitrust enforcement.
 You will learn how broader market realities—such as companies’ incentives, and investor behavior—impact regulatory decisions and corporate strategy.
 This module is designed to help competition professionals align their legal advice with the commercial and financial realities of the modern global economy.